-Therefore, innovative technologies should contain artificial intelligence and a knowledge base in the subject area.
+Therefore, innovative technologies should be AI-based and contain a knowledge base in the subject area.
 If done correctly, they will free doctors from routine daily tasks and allow them to focus on diagnosing serious issues and treatment choices.

 Remote consultations expand access to quality medical care, especially in sparsely populated areas where it is needed the most.
 In addition, online consultations reduce healthcare costs and allow patients to get a second opinion on research results to clarify a diagnosis and treatment plan much sooner.
 AI is used for remote diagnostics, collecting medical indicators, and working with patient information.

-For example, Google has already developed an algorithm that detects diabetic retinopathy from retinal photographs.
+For example, Google has already developed an AI-powered algorithm for healthcare that detects diabetic retinopathy from retinal photographs.

 With the help of AI, medical institutions can analyze large amounts of data faster and more accurately, greatly simplifying the lives of both staff and patients.